Of Benjamin Franklin’s many words of wisdom, one of my favorites is: “By failing to prepare, you are preparing to fail.”

 So much of our success depends on planning and foresight — whether you’re a concert pianist putting in hours of practice or a novelist laboring over research before putting words to the page.

-So how does this apply to developing great content?
-Here are four tools to help you plan and execute your content strategy that I recommend you keep easily accessible.
+So how does using AI apply to developing great content?
+Here are four tools to help you plan and execute your content strategy with AI, not against it.

 1. Your Style Guide